ComplexityBiosystems/obesity-score/README.md

-# Integrtive analysis of pathway deregulation in obesity
+# Integrative analysis of pathway deregulation in obesity
 This repository contains data and code used in

 F. Font-Clos, S. Zapperi, C.A.M.
 La Porta